Unidata/python-workshop/conda_binstar.md

 # `conda install` into an environment

-- Install a list of packages into a specified conda environment.
+- Install a list of packages into a specified conda environment
 - `conda install -n <env> matplotlib`
 - Dealing with specific package versions
 - `conda install -n <env> matplotlib=1.2`